nf-core/proteinfold/README.md

    --outdir <OUTDIR>
 ```

 The pipeline takes care of downloading the databases and parameters required by AlphaFold2, Colabfold or ESMFold.
-In case you have already downloaded the required files, you can skip this step by providing the path to the databases in parameters using the corresponding parameter [`--alphafold2_db`], [`--colabfold_db`] or [`--esmfold_db`]
+In case you have already downloaded the required files, you can skip this step by providing the path to the databases using the corresponding parameter [`--alphafold2_db`], [`--colabfold_db`] or [`--esmfold_db`].
+Please refer to the [usage documentation](https://nf-co.re/proteinfold/usage) to check the directory structure you need to provide for each of the databases.

 - Typical command to run AlphaFold2 mode: